 Members considering retirement within the next few years are reminded to watch for announcements from the County for retirement information programs.
-Please call the Retirement office at (414) 278-4207 for further information regarding these programs.
-If you would like to meet with a Retirement Specialist to discuss retirement, please schedule an appointment by calling (414) 278-4207.
+Please check the Retirement website (https://county.milwaukee.gov/EN/Human-Resources/Retirement-Services) for further information regarding these programs.
+If you would like to meet with a Retirement Analyst to discuss retirement, please schedule an appointment by calling (414) 278-4207.